 She has an extensive background in Musical Theatre as a performer and musical director.
 In the mid 1990s, she toured NZ and Australia in Harry Miller’s production of Jesus Christ Superstar and the NZ tour of Stetson Productions’ Chess – The Musical.
 In 2008, she won the NAPTA Award for Best Female Lead in a musical playing Sister Robert Anne in Nunsense.
-Performances include Putting It Together for Auckland Music Theatre, Mrs Robinson in Court Jester’s production of The Graduate, the Witch in Into the Woods, Mother in Ragtime, Roxy in Chicago, Dolly in Hello Dolly, Sheila in HAIR, and Mary in Jesus Christ Superstar, The Bird Lady in Disney’s Mary Poppins.
+Performances include Putting It Together for Auckland Music Theatre, Mrs Robinson in Court Jester’s production of The Graduate, the Witch in Into the Woods, Mother in Ragtime, Roxy in Chicago, Dolly in Hello Dolly, Sheila in HAIR, Mary in Jesus Christ Superstar, The Bird Lady in Disney’s Mary Poppins.

 Jane was the Director of Vocal Studies at Takapuna Grammar School for five years, successfully growing and directing four choirs, teaching singing and a curriculum-based Musical Theatre course for senior students.
 She has worked for two years as Head of Performing Arts at St Kentigern College and is now moving back into working as a vocal coach, choir director and performer – her passions.

 John Callen – Acting Coach